(Redirected from Tom Lasorda)

-"My heart bleeds Dodger blue," Lasorda has claimed, during his 35-plus years in the Dodger organization.
+"My heart bleeds Dodger blue," Lasorda has claimed, during his 35-plus years in the Dodgers organization.

-Lasorda started in the Philadelphia Phillies chain with the Concord Weavers, going 3-12 for the last place team in 1945.
-He then missed 1946-1947 due to military service.
+Lasorda started in the Philadelphia Phillies chain with the Concord Weavers, going 3-12 for the last-place team in 1945.
+He then missed 1946 and 1947 due to military service.
 Returning to baseball, he looked like a promising pitcher on June 1, 1948, when, in a 15-inning game for the Schenectady Blue Jays (Canadian-American League, Class C), he struck out 25 Amsterdam Rugmakers, setting a since-broken pro record.
 He even drove in the winning run with a single.
 In his next two starts, he struck out 15 and 13, gaining the attention of the Dodgers.
 He was drafted by the Nashua Dodgers in the class B phase of the 1948 Rule V Draft off the Schenectady roster and sent to the Greenville Spinners in 1949.

 Lasorda compiled a 107-57 (.652) record in nine years with the Montreal Royals of the International League, the Dodgers' top farm club, from 1950 to 1955 and 1958 to 1960.
 His best records were 17-8 in 1953 and 18-6 in 1958, when he led the league in victories, complete games, and shutouts and was named the league's Pitcher of the Year.
 Lasorda helped Montreal to the International League championship five times.
 He received only two brief trials with the Dodgers.
 Lasorda made it hard for the Dodgers to bring him up, since he was an immensely popular player in Montreal who made a point of learning to speak French.